MaxDMT16/prjctr_hsa/12_redis/README.md

 - open http://localhost:8989/data/key2 again
 - in the logs of `app` service you will see that that key was found.
 So, the value was taken from Redis
 - if query http://localhost:8989/data/key2 again after ~90 secods since the first request, in `app` service you will see that the TTL of the `key2` was refreshred in advance (10s till expiration or less)

+## Use custom redis configuration
+- mount `redis.config` and run redis service with command `redis-server /path/to/config/file/redis.conf`